makrai/notes/vylomova16-take-took-gaggle-vect-diff-acl.md

 # 4 Clustering

 * the morphosyntactic paradigm relations (NOUN SP and the three VERB relations) are by far the easiest to capture.
-The lexical semantic rela- tions, on the other hand, are the hardest to capture for all embeddings
+* lexical semantic relations, on the other hand, are the hardest for all embeds
-  * VERB 3 there was a single cluster consisting of around 90% of V ERB 3 word pairs.
-Most errors resulted from POS ambiguity, leading to confusion with V ERB N OUN in particular.
-Example V ERB 3 pairs incorrectly clustered
+  * VERB 3 there was a single cluster consisting of around 90% of Verb 3 word pairs.
+Most errors resulted from POS ambiguity, leading to confusion with Verb Noun in particular.
+Example Verb 3 pairs incorrectly clustered
     are: (study, studies), (run, runs), and (like, likes)
-  * V ERB Past , a single relatively pure cluster was generated, with minor contamination due to pairs such as (hurt, saw), (utensil, saw), and (wipe, saw).
+  * Verb Past , a single relatively pure cluster was generated, with minor contamination due to pairs such as (hurt, saw), (utensil, saw), and (wipe, saw).
 Here, the noun saw is ambiguous with a high-frequency past-tense verb